Teycir/Gist/README.md

 A: Yes!
 Click the history button (📚), then click the trash icon (🗑️).

 **Q: Does Gist work on all websites?**
-A: Gist works on Google, Bing, and DuckDuckGo search results.
+A: Gist works on Google and DuckDuckGo search results.
 It reads the top 3 websites from your search.

 **Q: Why do I need my own API key?**
 A: This keeps Gist free and private.
 You connect directly to Google AI, not through our servers.